tanishq-ship-it/quiz_build_json/src/services/ScreenRouter.PRD.md

 ## Content Processing

 The ScreenRouter automatically processes content to inject callbacks and replace placeholders.
+It recursively processes content within `conditionalScreens`, ensuring that buttons inside conditional views work exactly like normal screens.

+> **Auto-Injection:** If a `conditionalScreen` is defined **without a button**, the router automatically appends a default "Continue" button safely, so users never get stuck.

 ### Placeholder Replacement